jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 You can topple Darth Blockbuster.
 Not only do you already wield much power with eReaders, smartphones, and hi-speed internet, you hold the most potent lever of power ever.
 From hospital cleaners to internet technical support, from civil engineers to insurance underwriters, you are at the frontline—the place that creates political power.

 I'm serious, Stargazer.
 Remember, when I said, "power is to politics what money is to finance."
 Well, being on the frontline is why you're so powerful.
 You are society's nervous system.
 Feeling the pain of real work tells you the exact tools we need to finish the Internet Age upgrade.
-Every time you adapt, modify, tinker with technology to find a better solution, you're helping humanity evolve and improve our chances to win the game of civilization.

 Darth Blockbuster will never understand what you know.